Last news in Fakti

 1.7% of people are intersex

-Natural abnormalities in the sex chromosomes are numerous.
-This can also have an impact on the visible sexual characteristics, i.e. the genitals.
-Among these are also several gradations between a fully developed penis and the externally visible part of the clitoris.
+Natural abnormalities in sex chromosomes are numerous.
+This can also have an impact on visible sexual characteristics, i.e. genitals.
+Among them, there are also several gradations between a fully developed penis and the externally visible part of the clitoris.

-People who cannot be clearly assigned to one of the binary sexes are called intersex or inter*.
+People who cannot be clearly assigned to one of the binary genders are called intersex or inter*.
 The United Nations (UN) estimates that 1.7% of the world's population belongs to this group.
-Red-haired people around the world are more or less the same.
+That's roughly the same as the number of redheads around the world.
 Since 2018, the gender of these people in Germany can be recorded in the birth register under the column "other".
 Different gender affiliation is also recognized in other countries, such as Australia, Bangladesh and India.

 "Male" and "female" hormones are actually common

-If you're looking for a binary in hormone levels, you should rather distinguish between the following two sexes: "pregnant" and "non-pregnant" according to a review American study.
+If you are looking for a binary in hormone levels, you should rather distinguish between the following two sexes: "pregnant" and "not pregnant" according to a review American study.
 Because only in pregnant women are the levels of estradiol and progesterone very unusual compared to other people.

-Children cannot be distinguished by sex before puberty, if you look at their sex hormones.
-It's only during puberty that testosterone levels begin to vary, so that on average men have more testosterone than women.
-But even this difference is overestimated according to recent findings - due to a flaw in the research, since testosterone was only tested in men, and estrogens - only in women.
+Children cannot be distinguished by gender before puberty, if their sex hormones are looked at.
+It is only during puberty that testosterone levels begin to vary, so that on average men have more testosterone than women.
+But even this difference is overestimated according to recent findings - due to a gap in research, since testosterone was only checked in men, and estrogens - only in women.

 "But women think very differently than men, something must be different in their brains!"
 Of course, there are differences between the brains of men and women.
-The brain of men is on average larger.
-Individual brain sectors also differ in their average size, the density of connections, the type and number of receptors.
+The male brain is on average larger.
+Individual brain sectors also differ in their average size, the density of connections, and the type and number of receptors.

 For these reasons, the search for a categorical gender binary can be rejected.
 Any "biological" argument in this direction is simply not scientific.
 Gender is as complex and diverse as the people who wear it.